Honda HR-V Interior Layout & Technology | Top Gear

 Advertisement - Page continues below

-It’s a fairly pleasant cabin, though, with plenty of legroom all round, but restricted headroom for adults in the back.
-One irritation is that the roof-mounted seatbelt for a central passenger can get in the way of the right rear passenger’s head (if they’re a grown-up).
-The front is comfortable, though, and the chunky steering wheel in particular is a delight to grasp, though it would be even nicer if it extended further toward the driver.
+There's plenty of legroom all round, but restricted headroom for adults in the back.
+The front is comfortable, and the chunky steering wheel in particular is a delight to grasp, though it would be even nicer if it extended further toward the driver.

 Advertisement - Page continues below